davidselassie/games/_games/runningcharades.md

 ---

 # Setup
-Create a list of ten clues, usually oriented around a theme for simpler play.
-Set up the groups in teams of 4-7 people.
+One person is **clue master**.
+They come up with 10 charades **clues** and write them in a list in order.

+Everyone else forms teams of 4-7 people.
+Each team has to find a separate room or area to play in; somewhere where you can't easily watch another team.

+Every team starts in their room and sends one **runner** to the clue master to get the first clue.

 # Gameplay
-Take all your teams and put them in separate areas enough that they cannot interfere or see each other too much but enough so you can place someone equidistant between them.

-One person now takes their list of ten clues and sits equidistant between the two teams.
-They are responsible for giving out the clues in order.

-Each team sends an emmissary to get the first clue.
+The clue master tells all of the runners the first clue.
 It is now a race!

-Race back and get your team to guess the correct clue.
-The person to call out the answer must then run to the cluemaster and get the next clue.
+Runners run back to their team to charade out the clue.
+As soon as someone on their team guesses the clue correctly, the guesser is the new second runner!

+They run to the cluemaster to get the second clue, back to their group to charade, and whoever guesses it correctly becomes the third runner.
+This continues until all the clues have been guessed.

 # Winners
-First team to win all 10 clues wins the game!
-Game repeats with another set of clues from any other player.
-Usually alternating beween teams.
+First team to guess all 10 clues wins the game!

+Players can rotate being clue master.